paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 .. literalinclude:: demo/cpip_14.py
     :linenos:
     :language: python
-    :emphasize-lines: 26-29
+    :emphasize-lines: 30-33

-The include tack is a list of file paths, the last item is the current file and the previous values are how we got here.
+The include stack is a list of file paths, the last item is the current file and the previous values are how we got here.

 So ``['main.c', 'user.h', 'system.h']`` means we are currently processing ``system.h`` which was included from ``user.h`` which, in turn, was included from ``main.c``